For the unit of acceleration, see G.

 |Winfried Michaelis et al, Physikalisch-Technische Bundesanstalt, Braunsweig, Germany.||6.71540|

-For the most recent authoritative value for this constant, see the elegant site of the National Institute of Science and Technology at
+For the most recent accepted value for this constant, look under "Newtonian constant of gravitation" at www.physics.nist.gov/cuu/Constants/index.html

 1. B. N. Taylor.